Allantuikong/delani-studio/README.md

 - Google fonts pack

+- Formspree embedded

 ## Known Bugs

-- Mailchimp server may be slow at times; be patient.
+- Formspree server may be slow at times; be patient.

 ## Contact Information